MFA Adds a Second Verification Step: True. Here’s Why.

 Switching to MFA isn’t just a technical update; it’s a change in how your entire organization operates.
 A thoughtful rollout can make the difference between a smooth transition and a frustrating one.
 By planning ahead, communicating clearly, and following technical standards, you can set your team up for success and strengthen your security posture without causing unnecessary headaches.

-Create Your Deployment Plan
+Map Out Your MFA Deployment Plan

 A successful MFA rollout starts with a solid plan, not a company-wide mandate sent out on a Friday afternoon.
 Begin by identifying which systems and applications are most critical and who needs access to them.
 It’s often best to start with a small pilot group, like your IT department or another tech-savvy team, to work out any kinks.
 This allows you to gather feedback and refine the process before a full launch.
 Remember, MFA is crucial because passwords alone are not enough to protect against today’s cyber threats.
 Your plan should outline clear timelines, define success metrics, and prepare for potential user support needs.